meethariya/amazon-scrapper/README.md

 # amazon-scrapper
-This python file will search for product details for a specific product and will store it in a JSON file.
+This python file will search for product details on amazon.com and will store its details in a JSON file.
 Hope this helps, Have a good day!